 Following is a fascinating video narrated by the legendary broadcaster Walter Cronkite using scenes from the 1937 Oscar-nominated film “In Old Chicago” doing a mock news broadcast about the GREAT CHICAGO OF 1871

-The day after the fire finally burned out, the Chicago Tribune newspaper’s editorial said the following to the frightened, grief-stricken, and totally devastated city:
+…and the day after the fire finally burned out, the Chicago Tribune newspaper’s editorial said the following to the frightened, grief-stricken, and totally devastated citizens of Chicago:

 “CHEER UP!
 In the midst of a calamity without parallel in the world’s history, looking upon the ashes of thirty years’ accumulations, the people of this once beautiful city have resolved that CHICAGO SHALL RISE AGAIN.” ~ Editorial from the Chicago Tribune newspaper on Oct.
 11, 1871, which was the first edition of the paper published the day after the Great Chicago Fire